LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Be careful to always specify a dedicated directory to prevent accidental data loss.

-The generated reports can include with links to the tests source code.
+The generated reports can include links to the tests source code.
 This requires using the `logtalk_tester` shell script option that allows passing the base URL for those links.
 This option needs to be used together with the option to suppress the tests directory prefix so that the links can be